BlaisProteomics/multiplierz/README.md

 ### News

-* 5/22/2017: The 2.0 release addition of multiplierz is pending publication!
+* 5/22/2017: The 2.0 release edition of *multiplierz* is pending publication!
 We will update here as features are added, bugs are fixed, etc.

 ***